FREQUENTLY ASKED QUESTIONS (FAQS)

-The Goldwater Foundation has supported students who intend to go into medicine IF there is clear evidence that they intend to conduct medical RESEARCH.
-This is clearer when the students indicate that they intend to pursue an MD/PhD, DO/PhD, or DVM/PhD and can explain why obtaining the medical or veterinary degree will be an asset.
-Given that 99% of students who obtain just the medical or veterinary degree plan to become practicing physicians or veterinarians with no intention of doing research, it is fair to say that this nomination will be reviewed with more skepticism than other nominations.
-The burden of proof of intent to conduct research as a medical doctor rests with the student and nominators.
-There is little doubt that the “bar” will be set higher for this nominee than for others.
-A survey of the “intended” degrees of students who have won Goldwater awards would likely reveal few who stated that they intended to pursue just the medical or veterinary degree.
+Given that the majority of students who obtain a medical (MD and DO) or veterinary degree (DVM) plan to become practicing physicians or veterinarians with no intention of doing research, it is fair to say that this nomination will be reviewed with more skepticism by our reviewers than other nominations.
+The burden of proof of intent to conduct research as a medical doctor rests with you.
+It certainly can be and has been done by many notable medical researchers.
+You will need to clearly explain why you are proceeding down this path.
+There is little doubt that the “bar” will be set higher for one who pursues an MD, DO or DVM than for other degrees.

 I am in a 5-year BS/MS degree program in engineering?
 Am I eligible for Goldwater support in my 5th year?

 The Goldwater Foundation Scholarships support undergraduate study.
-As the fifth year in a 5-year BS/MS program is made up entirely of graduate level courses, you would not be eligible for scholarship support in the fifth year of the program.
-If you are in a 5-year BS/MS program, you should treat your 4th year as your undergraduate senior year, the year in which you would “normally” receive your bachelor’s degree.
+As the fifth year of a 5-year BS/MS program is made up entirely of graduate level courses, you would not be eligible for scholarship support in the fifth year of a 5-year BS/MS program.
+If you are in such a program, you should treat your 4th year as your undergraduate senior year, the year in which you would “normally” receive your bachelor’s degree.
 Students in a 5-year BS/MS program should consider being nominated for a Goldwater in their sophomore year (year 2) or junior year (year 3) of college.
 If selected for a scholarship, a sophomore would receive two years of financial support (junior and senior year, no support in the 5th year) and juniors would receive one year of financial support (senior year, no support in the 5th year).
 The fact that the bachelor’s degree is not actually awarded at the end of the fourth year is not an issue for the Goldwater Foundation.

 I am in a 3/2 bachelor’s degree program.
 I am spending three years at my current college and will transfer in my fourth year to finish my bachelor’s degree at the university that is participating in the 3/2 program.
 When can I apply for a Goldwater Scholarship?